Hadestown: Broadway (2019–present)

 Hadestown opened on Broadway at the Walter Kerr Theatre, with previews beginning on March 22, 2019, and an official opening on April 17, 2019.
 Page, Gray, De Shields, Carney, and Noblezada reprised their roles, joined by Jewelle Blackman, González-Nacer and Kay Trinidad.
 The Broadway production was produced by Mara Isaacs, Dale Franzen, Hunter Arnold and Tom Kirdahy.
 Designs were again by Hauck (sets), Krass (costumes), King (lighting), Steinberg and Paz (sound), and Neumann again choreographed.
-On March 12, 2020, performances were suspended due to the COVID-19 pandemic.
-The musical resumed performances on September 2, 2021.
-Hadestown is the longest-running show at the Walter Kerr Theatre and, as of 2025, the production has run for more than 2,000 performances.
+During the COVID-19 pandemic, performances were indefinitely suspended on March 12, 2020, then resumed on September 2, 2021.
+Hadestown is the longest-running show at the Walter Kerr Theatre.